-- Kanban and Scrumban.
-Evaluate the variations between Scrum, Kanban and Scrumban methods.
+- Analyse the processes of Kanban and Scrumban. - Evaluate the variations between Scrum, Kanban and Scrumban methods.

-Agile project management is defined as an iterative approach managing projects, focused on continuous and to incremental release of outputs.
+Agile project management is defined as an iterative approach to managing projects, focused on continuous and incremental release of outputs.
 Within these incremental releases, clients and end users are able to provide feedback, and changes or updates are able to be made.